pratyushmahato21/basic_statistics_case_study/README.md

  Interest.rate – character.
 The lending interest rate charged to the borrower.

  Loan.length - character.
 The length of time (in months) of the loan.

  Loan.Purpose – categorical variable.
-The purpose of the loan as stated by the applicant.
+The purpose of the loan is stated by the applicant.

  Debt.to.Income.Ratio – character.
-The % of consumer’s gross income going toward paying debts.
+The % of the consumer’s gross income goes toward paying debts.

  State - character.
 The abbreviation for the U.S. state of residence of the loan applicant.

  Home.ownership - character.
 Indicates whether the applicant owns, rents, or has a mortgage.

  Monthly.income - categorical.
 The monthly income of the applicant (in dollars).

  FICO.range – categorical (expressed as a string label e.g. “650-655”).
-A range indicating the applicants FICO score.
+A range indicating the applicant's FICO score.

  Open.CREDIT.Lines - numeric.
 The number of open lines of credit at the time of application.

  Revolving.CREDIT.Balance - numeric.
 The total amount outstanding all lines of credit.

  Inquiries.in.the.Last.6.Months - numeric.
 Number of credit inquiries in the previous 6 months.

  Employment.Length - character.
 Length of time employed at current job

 # Business Problem 2

 # BACKGROUND:
 When an order is placed by a customer of a small manufacturing company, a price quote must be developed for that order.
 Because each order is unique, quotes must be established on an order-by-order basis by a pricing expert.
-The price quote process is laborintensive, as prices depend on many factors such as the part number, customer, geographic location, market, and order volume.
-The sales department manager is concerned that the pricing process is too complex, and that there might be too much variability in the quoted prices.
+The price quote process is labor intensive, as prices depend on many factors such as the part number, customer, geographic location, market, and order volume.
+The sales department manager is concerned that the pricing process is too complex and that there might be too much variability in the quoted prices.
 An improvement team is tasked with studying and improving the pricing process.

 After interviewing experts to develop a better understanding of the current process, the team designed a study to determine if there is variability between pricing experts.
 That is, do different pricing experts provide different price quotes?
 Two randomly selected pricing experts, Mary and Barry, were asked to independently provide prices for twelve randomly selected orders.
 Each expert provided one price for each of the twelve orders